 Veteran’s entitlement

-When a non-veteran assumes a VA loan, it doesn’t free up the veteran’s entitlement, which remains tied to the loan until it’s paid off.
-This means the veteran may not be able to use their VA loan benefit for another property until the assumed loan is fully repaid.
+When a non-veteran assumes a VA loan, it doesn’t free up the veteran’s entitlement.
+The VA loan entitlement will remain tied to the loan until it’s paid off.
+This means the veteran may not be able to use their VA loan benefit for another property until the assumed home loan is fully repaid.

 Paperwork and fees